LBHackney-IT/customer-information-api/README.md

-# LBH Transactions API
+# LBH Customer Information API

-Transactions API brings all the transaction records for citizens from Universal Housing backoffice.
+Customer Information API brings all the customer information records for citizens from the Universal Housing backoffice system.

 ## Stack